 Step 3: Under the Processes tab, look for Windows Explorer entry, right-click on it and then click Restart option to restart the File Explorer.
 Restarting File Explorer will also restart and refresh icons on the taskbar.

 And if you can’t see Windows Explorer entry under processes, open up This PC or Quick Access to see Windows Explorer in Task Manager.

 Check if the volume icon is showing up now.

 Turn on the volume icon in Settings

-Step 1: Open Settings app by clicking its icon in Start menu or using Windows logo + I hotkey.
+Step 1: Open Settings app by clicking its icon in the Start menu or using the Windows logo + I hotkey.

 Step 2: Navigate to Personalization > Taskbar.

-Step 3: Under Notification area, you will see a link labelled Turn system icons on or off.
-Click on it to see the current status of system icons.
+Step 3: Under the Notification area, you will see a link labeled Turn system icons on or off.
+Click on it to view the current status of system icons.

 Step 4: Turn on the volume icon if it’s turned off.
 And if it’s turned on, please follow the directions in the next method.

 If the volume icon is grayed out, follow directions in Method 4 or 5.